Appalachian Studies Degree Programs

 NEW FOR FALL 2021!
 Interdisciplinary Appalachian Studies BA/BS Degree

-This creative and flexible interdisciplinary Appalachian Studies degree focuses on the culture, environment, leisure industries, and business entrepreneurship of the region for those students who may wish to remain, work, teach, serve in, or write about the state or region after graduation.
+This creative and flexible interdisciplinary Appalachian Studies degree focuses on the culture, environment, leisure industries, and business entrepreneurship of the region for those students who wish to remain, work, teach, serve in, or write about the state or region after graduation.
 While the B.A. in Appalachian Studies is ideally suited for students who may choose to continue graduate studies, pursue a law degree or MAT teaching certification, the B.S. in Appalachian Studies, with its second minor and no language requirement, is appropriate for students moving directly into positions of leadership or professions in the community.
-Both liberal arts degree tracks have the flexibility to prepare students for problem solving, innovation, understanding the region and the ever-changing and evolving working world of today.
+Both degree tracks have the flexibility to prepare students for problem solving, innovation, understanding the region and the ever-changing and evolving working world of today.
+Both tracks also have Global Appalachia components where a semester of study abroad waives required electives.
 Apply online.

 Appalachia and the Appalachian Studies Program at Shepherd University